yoru01/Post-hACK/PIR workshop.md

 });
 ```
-While building with reach it is important to track the flow of the money and ensure the contract is empty at the end of the contract to aviod a `balance sufficent for  transfer `  error leading to faliures in the verification process.
+While building with Reach, it is important to track the flow of money and ensure the contract is empty at the end of the contract to avoid a `balance sufficient for transfer` errors leading to failures in the verification process.

-Below is the full index.rsh code for your perusual.
+Below is the full index.rsh code for your perusal.
 ```js
 "reach 0.1";
 //Outcome array